txels/talks/delivery-guild-teaser/README.md

-# Talk slides: what's new in Slingshot

-Originally written for the Skyscanner BCN chapter, to cover IaC and pipelines.
+# Intro to Skyscanner's delivery guild